 I'm pissed you guys got $50 from me, but I'm elated to know that you won't get a single penny more since I've cancelled my subscription.
 And if this feedback isn't helpful enough, here's my advice to you schmucks: lower your *** prices!
 I can see no reason other than greed belying the outrageous cost of membership for your "service," a service that I've demonstrated as being unneeded and overpriced, and one that takes advantage of consumer desire for quick fixes and search engine metadata mechanics.

-Review about: My Perfect Resume Subscription.
+Product or Service Mentioned: My Perfect Resume Subscription.

 Reason of review: Bad quality.